Mixed connective tissue disease

 Early signs and symptoms often involve the hands.
 Fingers might get puffy, and the fingertips become white and numb, often in response to cold exposure.
 In later stages, some organs — such as the lungs, heart and kidneys — can be affected.

 Early indications of mixed connective tissue disease can include:

 - General feeling of being unwell.
 This can include increased fatigue and a mild fever.

 - Swollen fingers or hands.
-Some people experience swelling of the fingers.
+Some people have swelling of the fingers.

 - Muscle and joint pain.
-Joints may become inflamed, swollen and deformed, similar to what occurs with rheumatoid arthritis.
+Joints can become inflamed, swollen and deformed, similar to what occurs with rheumatoid arthritis.

 - Rash.
-Red or reddish brown patches may appear over the knuckles.
+Red or reddish brown patches can appear over the knuckles.

 When to see a doctor

-See your doctor if you have signs and symptoms that interfere with your daily routine — particularly if you've already been diagnosed with lupus or another connective tissue disease.
+See your doctor if you have signs and symptoms that interfere with your daily routine — particularly if you've been diagnosed with lupus or another connective tissue disease.